saniko/Universal-React/README.md

 8. On the client side, a new Redux store will be created and initialized with the state provided from the server.
     Redux's only job on the server side is to provide the initial state of our app.

-# Universal app - Problems?
+# Universal app - problems?
 One downside of SSR is a huge performance hit on <b>complex components</b><br>
 renderToString() is synchronous, the server is blocked while it runs! <br>